PdxCodeGuild/Full-Stack-Day-Class/practice/caesar.md

 # Practice: Caesar Cipher

-Save your solution in a JS file in `practice/` in a branch and make a GitHub pull request all named `case`.
+Save your solution in a directory in `practice/` in a branch and make a GitHub pull request all named `caesar`.
+Your HTML file should be named `index.html` and your JS file named `site.js` in that directory.

 A Caesar cipher is a way of encrypting simple text using a single number as a key.
 Each letter is "rotated" forward by that key number.